The Geisha of Kanazawa

 The bean-throwing festival known as Setsubun is an ancient holiday.
 Families welcome the coming year with several activities meant to ensure good luck.
 Beans, a symbol of purity in Shinto belief, help cast away evil spirits.
 These are often first obtained at shrines, where they are thrown to an eager crowds of families on the day of Setsubun, February 3rd.

 At Utasu-jinja Shrine, the geiko from the neighboring Higashi Chaya district do these honors.
 Adorned in black with dried rice in their hair, the geiko approach the shrine one at a time.
-After a celebratory dance, they spread across an extended elevated stage ready to toss New Year’s beans to the audience.
-Underneath, a large and excited crowd gathers to catch the beans and photos!
+After a celebratory dance, the geisha spread across an extended elevated stage ready to toss New Year’s beans to the shrine’s audience.
+Underneath, a large and excited crowd gathers to catch the beans and take photos!

 Furumai Sake, Golden Week